mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 tolerates.
 If a transaction is replayed successfully, the counter for failed attempts is reset.

+### `transaction_replay_retry_on_deadlock`

+Enable automatic retrying of transactions that end up in a deadlock.
+This parameter was added in MaxScale 2.4.6 and the feature is disabled by default.
+MaxScale versions from 2.4.0 to 2.4.5 always tried to replay deadlocked transactions.

+If this feature is enabled and a transaction returns a deadlock error (e.g. `SQLSTATE 40001: Deadlock found when trying to get lock; try restarting transaction`), the transaction is automatically retried.
+If the retrying of the transaction results in another deadlock error, it is retried until it either succeeds or a transaction checksum error is encountered.

 ### `optimistic_trx`

 Enable optimistic transaction execution.
 This parameter controls whether normal